Muqtha/COSC-4P02-Project/UserStories.md

 33. As a manager, I would like for the bot to properly understand user input.
 34. As a manager, I would the bot to provide a reliable source for questions it cannot answer directly.
 35. As a user, I want the bot to provide event locations.
-36. As a user, I would like the bot be relatively quick in responding.
+36. As a user, I would like for the bot be relatively quick in responding.
 37. As a user, I would like a clear indication from the bot that it has received my input.
 38. As a manager, I would the software to be accessed on multiple devices.
 39. As a user, I would like an appealing visual appearance to the software.